CPREgroup/SpecNeRF-v2/README.md

 # SPEC-NERF: MULTI-SPECTRAL NEURAL RADIANCE FIELDS
 Jiabao Li, Yuqi Li∗, Ciliang Sun, Chong Wang, and Jinhui Xiang

+## Intro

+Spec-NeRF jointly optimizes the degradation parameters and achieves high-quality multi-spectral image reconstruction results at novel views, which only requires a low-cost camera (like phone camera but in RAW mode) and several off-the-shelf color filters.
+We also provide real scenario and synthetic datasets for related studies.

 ## Video Demo
 With spectral information of the scenario, we can achieve several art effects, like